May 12, 2022

 How was the travel, logistics and accommodation?

-Where possible, the hospital can pay for half a day for orientation / time to get working with children check completed.
+Where possible, the hospital can pay for half a day for orientation / time to get the Working with Children check completed.

 What is the team like?

 Amazing.
-Everybody is so friendly, easy to get along with, it is supportive working environment.
+Everybody is so friendly, easy to get along with, and it is a supportive working environment.

 No bed block, no push back admitting patients to the ward, plenty of support from inpatient teams 24 / 7 when you need it in ED.
 We all socialise together and have a laugh at work.